semanticprogrammer/crud-basic/readme.md

 ## Configuration
-For adjusting the application to your environment update the following file: config/environment.json
+For adjusting the application to your environment modify the following file: config/environment.json

 #### Licensed under MIT License